pnp/sp-dev-fx-extensions/samples/jquery-field-itemorder/README.md

 Edit list permissions are required to be able to reorder the list items.
 Here's what it looks like for those that don't have at least that permission level:

 ![Reordering Denied!](./assets/spfxItemOrder-NoPermissions.png)

+## Known issues
+- UI Fabric Icons are not currently displaying in SPFx Extensions:
+  - [Issue 1279](https://github.com/SharePoint/sp-dev-docs/issues/1279) - Solution has been found, but fix has not yet been implemented

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-extensions/samples/jquery-field-itemorder" />